itguygokul/Windows-iotcore-samples/Samples/Azure/IoTHubClients/README.md

 <img src="IoTHubClientScreenshot.png"/>

-In your Microsoft IoT Central application, you can see how the code running on the Raspberry Pi interacts with the application:
+In Microsoft IoT Central, you can see how the code running on the Raspberry Pi interacts with the application:

 - On the Measurements page for your real device, you can see the telemetry.
 - On the Properties page, you can see the value of the reported Die Number property.